shifalim/Facebook-App-Automation-iOS/README.md

 # Facebook-App-Automation-IOS
  This code will test Facebooks apps features on Android using an iOS device.
 This will use Jest for the testing.
+For testing we will be able to test it through the Safari application in the mobile.

 ## Setup Enviromental Variables